-The Kenna Security platform offers you the functionality to import vulnerability data from any external system such as manual assessments, pen-test test results and tools without an out of the box connector available.
+The Cisco Vulnerability Management platform offers you the functionality to import vulnerability data from any external system such as manual assessments, pen-test test results and tools without an out of the box connector available.

 The process, in a nutshell, involves converting the outputs from those mentioned sources into JSON format that can then be ingested by the Kenna Data Importer (KDI Connector).